supertokens/supertokens-ai/README.md

 - When it's suggesting code snippets, run it through the docs type checking and keep iterating on it until the type errors are fixed.
 - We can create a testing suit which has several questions and answers (source of truth), and then test out different forms of embedding docs by making it generate answers for those questions and then compare the answers with the source of truth.
 Comparison can be done getting the embeddings of the truthy and generated answers and checking how far away they are.
 - Dynamically generate context size based on max_token and length of question (max_token + prompt = max context size).
+- Ask the user for which recipe, sdks, custom or pre built UI they are using, and add those to the context for each question to the bot.
+- When going through the docs and making it into chunks, break each page into several pages such that each version of the page is specifically for a language / framework.
+And then save those embeddings for that lang / framework.
+Then ask the user which lang / sdks / frameworks / recipe they use and only use the relevant docs embeddings.
+- Save the question / answer + on right track feedback into it's own file, and then when a question is asked, fetch the answer + feedback that is closest to the question from the file and use those to filter out bad context right from the very start.